 Calcitic lime primarily contains calcium compounds: calcium carbonate, calcium hydroxide, and calcium oxide.
 This pure calcium formulation makes it ideal for soils with balanced magnesium levels that simply need pH adjustment.

-Pro Tip: Particle size significantly impacts how quickly a lime works.
+Pro Tip: Particle size significantly impacts how quickly lime works.
 Limestone doesn’t readily dissolve in water, so a finer grind creates more surface area for soil interaction, speeding up the process.
-Add a mix of lime particle sizes to your soil.
-You’ll see faster results from the small, fine particles, and the larger particles help to stabilize soil acidity over time.
+Add a mix of lime particle sizes to your soil — you’ll see faster results from the small, fine particles, and the larger particles help stabilize soil acidity over time.

 Dolomitic Lime

-Dolomitic limes offer dual benefits because they contain significant amounts of magnesium carbonate and calcium compounds.
+Dolomitic lime offers dual benefits because it contains calcium compounds along with significant amounts of magnesium carbonate.
 This makes it the perfect choice for acidic soils suffering from magnesium deficiencies, addressing two problems with one application.

 Note: Don’t use anything labeled as “hydrated” limestone.
 These products work quickly to correct soil pH, but their caustic properties pose safety concerns, making them very dangerous.

-But if your soil is too acidic, I highly recommend not just guessing and throwing lime down.
+Pro Tip: If your soil is too acidic, I highly recommend you never guess and throw lime down.
 Go outside, take a soil sample, and send it off for analysis.
 The lab will test your soil, determine the pH and buffering capacity, and tell you exactly how much lime to add per 1,000 square feet to hit your target pH.

 - Lime for Lawns: Why, When, and How to Lime a Lawn

-- How to Tell if Your Lawn Needs Lime (6 Steps)
+- How to Tell If Your Lawn Needs Lime (6 Signs)

 Wood Ash

-The ash left from burning wood is high in the base cations calcium and potassium, and has been used to amend soil pH back to the 1700s.
-The carbonates that form react with H+ ions, neutralizing the acidity and raising the soil pH.
+The ash left by burning wood is high in the base cations calcium and potassium, and has been used to adjust soil pH since the 1700s.
+The carbonates that form react with hydrogen ions, neutralizing the acidity and raising the soil pH.

-It can take 2 to 4 times as much wood ash (depending on its calcium carbonate equivalent) to increase soil pH, but it works faster since it’s more water-soluble.
+It can take 2 to 4 times as much wood ash to raise soil pH as lime does, but it works faster because it’s more water-soluble.

 Oyster Shell Meal